In the majority of cases, switching doesn't require much equipment to be installed.

-But for those who are switching networks and require some form of in-home installation, there may be the simple option to install your broadband router yourself, meaning you could get started on your new broadband plan without the need for an engineer to enter your home.
+But for those who are switching networks and require some form of in-home installation, there may be the simple option to install your broadband router yourself, meaning you could get started on your new broadband plan without the need for an engineer to come around.

 You will not be able to install your broadband yourself if you need a new phone line or cable installed in your home.
-This will usually be the case when installing a property's first-ever broadband connection, upgrading to an ultrafast broadband package or switching to or from Virgin Media’s cable broadband.
+This will usually be the case when installing a new-build property's first-ever broadband connection, if you're upgrading to an ultrafast full fibre package, or if you're switching to (or from) Virgin Media’s cable broadband.

 These upgrades require new cables and access points to be installed in your home, so you would need to arrange an engineer visit from either Virgin Media or Openreach.